-A Comprehensive Model for Classroom Instruction and School Reform
+A Comprehensive Model for Instruction and Reform

 Dr. Mariale Hardiman

 Focus.
 First, it might be wise to address those critics who scoff at the term brain-based learning.
 Some, for example, might contend that the term has no meaning since all learning is brain-based.
 “After all,” they may say, “we don't think with our feet!”
 We know, of course, that all learning involves the brain.
 Yet we also know that not all teaching results in learning.
 Thus, while all learning is “brain-based,” all teaching is not.
-Unfortunately, many teaching practices that regularly occur in our schools defy what neuroscience tells us about the brain's natural learning systems.
+Unfortunately, many teaching practices that regularly occur in our schools and corporations defy what neuroscience tells us about the brain's natural learning systems.
 The language of this model, therefore, does not refer to brain-based learning but rather to brain-targeted teaching.

 Model.
 The Brain-Targeted Teaching Model presents six stages, or “brain targets” of the teaching and learning process and describes brain research that supports each stage.
 While each brain target is presented separately, the components are interrelated.
 For example, Brain-Target One describes the importance of establishing a positive emotional climate to foster high levels of learning; these strategies are applied throughout the entire model.
 At the same time, evaluating leaning, Brain-Target Six, is an integral part of each component or target of the model.